Sup3rFire/djs-template/README.md

 # discord.js Template

-This template was designed to be an easy way to start off a bot with a few essential features that would be made anyways.
+This template was designed to be an easy way to start off a discord.js bot with a few essential features that would probably be made anyways.

 ## Requirements

 - Node.js 12.0.0 or newer
 - A text editor
 - An internet connection (which you probably have considering you are reading this)

-## Basic Setup
+## Setup

-Install the packages using npm in the directory the folder is in
+Install the packages using npm in the template's directory

 ```bash
 npm install